ddabapps/compfiledate/Docs/ReadMe.txt

   -v or --verbose
     Verbose: writes output to standard output.
 No output is generated if this option is not provided.
-Errors are always output regardless of this option.
+Output is always written when an error occurs or when help or the program's version number are requested.

   -h or -? or --help
     Displays a help screen.
 Any file names and other options are ignored.

+  -V or --version.
+    Displays the program's version number on standard output and halts.
+Any file names and other options are ignored.

 The program's exit code is 1 if the comparison is true and 0 if it is false.
-If an error occurs then an error code >= 100 is returned and an error message is written to standard output, regardless of whether the -v or --verbose commands were used.
+If an error occurs then an error code >= 100 is returned and an error message is written to standard output.
 The error codes are:

   100 - unknown error
   101 - invalid command or option